This page is sponsored by:

 biography

-Born Paula Ramona Wright in San Francisco in November 1924, beautiful Paula Raymond had done some acting, mostly on stage, as a child.
+Paula Raymond Born Paula Ramona Wright in San Francisco on November 23, 1924, actress Paula Raymond had done some acting, mostly on stage, as a child.
 An early marriage to a Marine ended soon after Raymond gave birth to her only child, a daughter, in 1946.
 Newly single and with a daughter to support, she embarked upon a career as a model before first signing with Paramount and then Columbia in 1947, where she appeared in such films as Blondie's Secret (1948; with Arthur Lake and Penny Singleton) and Challenge of the Range (1949; with Charles Starrett).
 After a few years in supporting roles, Raymond left Columbia for MGM to try her luck in 1949.
 She fared well at MGM in bigger roles and better films, including Crisis (1950; with Cary Grant and Gilbert Roland), The Tall Target (1951; with Dick Powell and Marshall Thompson), and The Sellout (1952; with John Hodiak).
 Despite good notices, Raymond did not appear in the bona fide hit film she deserved, and the studio dropped her contract in 1952.
-Afterward, Raymond freelanced in pictures and on television.
+Afterward, Raymond freelanced in pictures and on television and enrolled at the University of Southern California, studying theater and cinematography.

 the films of paula raymond